vseanclark/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

     ![Screenshot showing CloudShopWebTest details chart and test location status.](images/Lab-guide/image135.png "CloudShopWebTest summary")

-5. A few email alerts should come into your inbox:
+4. A few email alerts should come into your inbox:

     ![Azure Application Insights warning alert screenshot](images/Lab-guide/image137.png "Azure Application Insights warning alert")

     ![Azure Application Insights details screenshot](images/Lab-guide/image138.png "Azure Application Insights details")

-6. Select the "See the analysis of this issue" which will load the Azure portal
+5. Select the "See the analysis of this issue" which will load the Azure portal.

     ![Both the Smart Detection and An abnormal rise in failed request rate blades display.](images/Lab-guide/image139.png "Smart Detection and An abnormal rise in failed request rate blades")

-7. Move back to your **HOLRG and** restart the VMs
+6. Move back to your **HOLRG and** restart the VMs

-8. Once the VMs are back online, the website will come back up.
+7. Once the VMs are back online, the website will come back up.
 This will initiate responses to the Web Test and sending data to the Applications Insights portal.
 An email will be sent resolving the Alert.
 After a period of time, the Smart Detection Alert will also resolve.

     ![Screenshot of the Azure Application Insights success message.](images/Lab-guide/image140.png "Azure Application Insights success message")